-Most of us are prone to decision making using the automated system rather than the reflective system.
-Too much reliance on reactive thinking tips us into (Griffiths, C., & Costi, M., The Creative Thinking Handbook: Your step-by-step guide to problem solving in business, 2019):
+Most of us are prone to decision-making using the automated system rather than the reflective system.
+Too much reliance on reactive thinking tips us into (Griffiths, C., & Costi, M., The Creative Thinking Handbook, 2019):

-- Acting on an idea in the heat of the moment be cause we want to be a first mover.
-Recent history shows that being first into a market orto launch a new product doesn’t guarantee success, and can even be destructive (note: business is a marathon run in a series of sprints, nota single sprint).
+- Acting on an idea in the heat of the moment because we want to be a first mover.
+Recent history shows that being first into a market or launching a new product doesn’t guarantee success and can even be destructive (note: business is a marathon run in a series of sprints, not a single sprint).

 - Mindlessly copying what others are doing rather than consciously creating our own futures.
 We become followers, not leaders!